Pillion Passenger Injury Compensation Claims

-Travelling by motorcycle can have its advantages but the chances of sustaining severe injuries in a motorbike accident are far greater than those of a car crash.
+Travelling by motorcycle has several advantages, particularly in congested cities or on scenic stretches of road.
+Unfortunately, the chances of sustaining an injury in a motorbike accident are far greater than those of a car crash.

 Any motorcycle driver has a duty to take reasonable care for the safety of his passenger, but the passenger also needs to ensure he minimises any risks.

-The driver and passenger should also agree on a means of communication to help ensure a safe and comfortable journey.
+- The driver and passenger should agree on a means of communication.

 Motorcyclists who have not passed their driving test may not carry a pillion passenger and anyone riding pillion must be provided with a BSA approved helmet.